platformsh/platformsh-docs/docs/src/increase-observability/metrics/grid.md

 and CPU and disk space for service containers.
 These metrics are available for all of your Grid environments.

-Summaries of the metrics for each container separately can be seen in the Console under **Services** for a given environment.
+You can see summaries of the metrics for each container separately in the Console under **Services** for a given environment.
 The full details are available under **Metrics**.

 App containers are shown first, with the app name and an image corresponding to the app type.